• Skip to primary navigation

 • Leftover soup works great for your kiddos’ school lunches.

-• Freeze leftovers in individual portions, leave room at the top of the container for the soup to expand.
+• Freeze leftovers in individual portions, and leave room at the top of the container for the soup to expand.

 • Thaw in the refrigerator overnight.

-• Warm-up a thermos with hot water, let the hot water sit in the thermos for a couple of minutes while warming up the soup.
+• Warm up a thermos with hot water, and let the hot water sit in the thermos for a couple of minutes while warming up the soup.
 Then pour out the hot water when you’re ready to fill with hot soup.
 This is according to the thermos instructions, I don’t actually do this because I haven’t noticed a difference in the temperature of the soup by the time lunch rolls around.
 But it may work for your thermos to keep the soup hot longer.

 • Warm the soup up in a pot on the stove until it’s piping hot.
 Do this just before leaving for work/school, so it has less time to cool down before lunch.